NVIDIA/NeMo/docs/source/asr/speaker_diarization/intro.rst

 Speaker Diarization
 ==================================

-Speaker Diarization (SD) is the task of segmenting audio recordings by speaker labels, that is Who Speaks When?
+Speaker Diarization (SD) is the task of segmenting audio recordings by speaker labels, which is figuring out "Who spoke when?".

 .. image:: images/sd_pipeline.png
         :align: center